rakuj1n/battleships/README.md

 # Battleships
 battleships project for GA SEI-44 project 1 (WIP). <br/>
+Who will emerge victorious in the dangerous waters of naval combat? <br/>
 Battleships is a game played on a 10x10 square grid.
 Place 5 ships of differing length onto the square grid.
 This is 'your waters'.
 The computer will do the same on their grid.
 This is the 'enemy's waters'.